HTLC explained

 | A local sender does not approve | The settlement cannot execute | Collect the missing approval or cancel the settlement where the workflow allows cancellation |

-* Treat the secret as a settlement credential until it is meant to be public.
+* Treat the secret as a settlement credential until you are ready to reveal it.

 * Use the same hashlock on every linked leg.

-* Check that each receiving leg stays open after the secret can become visible.
+* Confirm that each receiving leg stays open after the secret becomes visible.

 * Keep enough operational time for network confirmation, wallet approval, and incident response.

-* Use the external-flow verification checklist before relying on an off-platform leg.
+* Run the external-flow verification checklist before you rely on an off-platform leg.

 ## Related [#related]